ugolas/kong-admin-node-client/README.md

 ```

 ## Note
-per each function (createApis,getAPIs,removeAPIs,removePlugins,createPlugins,getPluginsOfExistApi) headers object can be send, that will **overirde** the constructor headers.
+per each function (createApis,getAPIs,removeAPIs,removePlugins,createPlugins,getPluginsOfExistApi) headers object can be sent, which will **override** the headers provided in the constructor (if any).

 [npm-image]: https://img.shields.io/npm/v/express-requests-logger.svg?style=flat